edsu/inkdroid.org/_posts/2021-08-24-participatory-archives.md

 ### New Technologies, Crowdsourcing and Online User Participation in Archives / Alexandra Eveleigh

-[Alexandra Eveleigh] works at [Wellcome Trust] and has been at the intersection between participatory archives and archives for 10 years.
+[Alexandra Eveleigh] is currently working at the [Wellcome Trust] and has been involved at the intersection between crowdsourcing/participation and archives for about 10 years.
 She gave an overview of the idea of participation in archives, and how the social web, or web 2.0 perspectives/technologies impacted archives.
 Terms like "crowdsourcing", "archives 2.0", "participatory archives" are slippery.
 Much work has ended up being facilitated in part through social media.
 Eveleigh put this XKCD cartoon alongside her timeline to emphasize how much early thinking about participation has been understood through our evolving conceptions about social media platforms, that are themselves fragmented territories.

 <a href="/images/participatory-archives-01.png"><img class="img-responsive" src="/images/participatory-archives-01.png"></a>